 Healthy gum tissue will fit tightly around the teeth.
 When gum tissue is unhealthy, it can cause deep pockets to form in the gums as plaque builds up.
 If you have advanced signs of gum disease, including bad breath or tartar buildup, we might recommend scaling and root planing as a way to treat your condition.

 Scaling teeth is a procedure that is done to keep teeth and gums healthy.Request My Appointment

 What is the process like?

 These procedures might take more than one appointment.
 A local anesthetic is very often used to minimize pain or discomfort.
 Dr. Scharf will scale the plaque and tartar from your teeth and root surfaces.
 Then, for the root planing portion, he will smooth rough areas on the surface of the roots of your teeth.
 When root surfaces are smooth, bacteria is less likely to re-attach underneath the gumline which means gums are more likely to attach normally and heal.

 You will be asked to have a follow-up visit with us at Dr. Scharf’s office.
 At this appointment, the healing of your gums will be assessed.
 In many cases, the red and swollen gum tissue will become firm again and back to the healthy, pink color.
 In many cases, bleeding will listen and those pockets will get smaller.
 If your gums respond to the treatment positively, further treatment might not be needed.

-If you are suffering from advanced periodontal disease, it is possible further, surgical procedure might be necessary to prevent bone less.
+If you are suffering from advanced periodontal disease, it is possible further, surgical procedures might be necessary to prevent bone loss.
 But, in many cases, periodontal scaling and root planing can reduce the amount of surgery needed.